Alexey Botvinov

-Alexey Ivanovich Botvinov (Олексій Іванович Ботвінов) is a Ukrainian pianist.
-He is People's Artist of Ukraine, Knight of the Order of the Star of Italy, and a member of the Presidential Council of the World Club of Odessites.
+Alexey Ivanovich Botvinov (Олексій Іванович Ботвінов; born September 8, 1964) is a Ukrainian pianist.
+He is People's Artist of Ukraine, Knight of the Order of Merit of the Federal Republic of Germany, Knight of the Order of the Star of Italy, recipient of the Wilhelm Tell Award (2020) from the Swiss government and The platinum medal of the French Société académique Arts-Sciences-Lettres, and a member of the Presidential Council of the World Club of Odessites.
 He is the founder of the International Music Festival "Odessa Classics" and the All-Ukrainian Young Pianists Competition named after Serafima Mogilevskaya.
 Botvinov is regarded as one of the world's finest interpreters of Sergei Rachmaninoff's music.
 He has performed Goldberg Variations by Johann Sebastian Bach on stage more than 300 times.
 His repertoire includes over 30 concertos for piano with orchestra.
 He was the first Ukrainian musician in the years following Ukraine's independence to record an album with the renowned global label Deutsche Grammophon.
 He has successfully toured in over 40 countries.

 Biography

 Alexey Botvinov was born on September 8, 1964, in Odesa to a family of musicians.
 His father, Ivan Dmitrievich Botvinov (1917–1980), was a composer and musicologist, serving as the head of the Music Theory Department and vice-rector of the Odesa Conservatory.
 His mother, Vera Alexandrovna Belyaeva (born 1943), is a pianist and accompanist at the Odesa Conservatory.
 After his parents' divorce and his mother's remarriage, Botvinov was raised from the age of nine by his stepfather, Anatoliy Duda (1946–2020), a People's Artist of Ukraine, tenor singer, and vocal teacher, who played a significant role in shaping Alexey as both a musician and a person.

 Botvinov began his musical education in Odesa under Professor Serafima Mogilevskaya.
 From 1981 to 1985, he studied at the Odesa Conservatory under Professor Anatoliy Kardashov, graduating with honors.

 In 1983, at the age of 19, he became the youngest participant and laureate of the 1st All-Union Rachmaninoff Competition in Moscow, after which he became a soloist of the Odesa Regional Philharmonic and a teacher at the conservatory.

 From 1987 to 1989, he completed an internship at the Moscow Conservatory under Professor Vera Gornostaeva.

 Since 1994, Botvinov has lived abroad while retaining Ukrainian citizenship.
 He resides in Odesa, balancing performances as a soloist with the Odesa Regional Philharmonic and international tours.